 Good word of mouth is very, very underrated.
 It’s an excellent way to qualify your brand’s status and helps your customers overcome any niggling doubts they might have to boost your eCommerce conversion rate.

-Exclusivity and urgency are two incredibly powerful ways to turn prospects into paying customers.
-The longer you let your customers delay their purchase, the lower the odds of them actually buying something.
+Exclusivity and urgency are incredibly powerful ways to turn prospects into paying customers.
+The longer you let your customers delay their purchase, the lower the odds of them buying something.

 You want to encourage positive momentum to help them make purchasing decisions quickly.

 Tell your customers about the finite number of items in stock.
 The moment your customer puts an item in their shopping cart, you want to remind them they have a limited time to purchase said item.
 Put the deadline at the front and center of your page.

 Offer exclusive discounts that will expire unless they take action soon.
 These are proven ways to encourage prospects to buy, buy, buy, and are great for your eCommerce conversion rate.

 There’s nothing worse than offering a coupon to a customer only to find out it’s invalid on the item they want to buy.
 This is a hugely negative experience you want to avoid.

 At the same time, it’s not possible to give out coupons for everything.

 You simply give them more options.
 By giving them multiple discount options, you give them control over their purchasing decisions.
 You encourage them to experiment with different products and offers.